MorrisMA/RTFIFO/README.md

 The objective for the core is to synthesize such that the FF-FF speed is 100 MHz or higher in a Xilinx XC2S150-6PQ208 FPGA using Xilinx ISE 10.1i SP3.
 In that regard, the core provided meets and exceeds that objective.
-Using the settings provided in the RTFIFO.tcl file, ISE 10.1i tool implements the design and reports that the 9.796 ns period (102 MHz) constraint is satisfied.
+Using the settings provided in the RTFIFO.tcl file, the ISE 10.1i tool implements the design and reports that the 9.761 ns period (102 MHz) constraint is satisfied.

 The ISE 10.1i SP3 implementation results are as follows:

     Number of Slice FFs:            24
-    Number of 4-input LUTs:         96
-    Number of Occupied Slices:      65
+    Number of 4-input LUTs:         96  (14 used for uPgm ROM) Number of Occupied Slices:      65
     Total Number of 4-input LUTs:   104 (8 used as single port LUT-based RAM)

     Number of BUFGMUXs:             1
-    Number of RAMB16BWEs            1   (RTFIFO_BRAM.coe)
+    Number of BlockRAMs             1   (RTFIFO_BRAM.coe)

-    Best Case Achievable:           9.796 ns ()
+    Best Case Achievable:           9.761 ns (0.239 ns SETUP; 2.027 ns HOLD )

 Status
 ------